ian-ndeda/obstacle-avoiding-rover/README.md

 <a id="intro"></a>
 ## Introduction

 This is a simple project that uses Rust's [RTIC](https://rtic.rs/2/book/en/) framework to create a 4WD rover that can avoid obstacles.
 It is implemented on the STM32F103 board.
-In orer to reduce the number of control pins used by the microcontroller in motor control, a shift register is used together with two L293D motor drivers.
+In order to reduce the number of control pins used by the microcontroller in motor control, a shift register is used together with two L293D motor drivers.
 An HC-SR04 ultrasonic sensor module mounted on a servo motor for actuation detects the obstacles.
 Remote communication with the system is achieved using an HC-06 Bluetooth module.

 `Probe-rs` is used for debugging and flashing of the application program.
 You can learn more about it [here](https://probe.rs/).